stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 I can't easily glance at that and see "okay, we have four parameters, `param1`, `param2`, `param3`, `param4`."

-If this was wrapped wrap-every, it's trivial to scan:
+If this was wrapped wrap-all, it's trivial to scan:

 ```scala
 // method declaration